dougdale/python-taskpaper/README.md

 Provides an API for working with TaskPaper formatted documents in Python.

+Based on original work by Emil Erlandsson, Matt Dawson, and Bjoern Brandenburg.

+This version is compatible with Python 3.

 ## Example of usage

 A simple example that reads in then prints the contents of a TaskPaper file.